-SALES: “You haven’t planned products that our customers want to by.
+SALES: “You haven’t planned products that our customers want to buy.
 You’ve priced them too high.
 And those leads that you’ve spent SO MUCH money on generating aren’t qualified and are essentially worthless to us.”

-MARKETING: “You’re not selling the right products or as we directed, or presenting the positioning of our product line properly.
+MARKETING: “You’re not selling the right products as we directed, or presenting the positioning of our product line properly.
 All you do is try to sell on price, constantly discounting and hurting our margins.
 If you’d actually follow up on all the leads we gave you, get off of the golf course and work more than 4 hours a day, you’d be well over quota and the company would be doing fine.”

 Sales folks and Marketers are different types of people and tend to view the world differently and from their own selfish perspectives.
 Variations of this often nasty “discussion” as simulated above is far from uncommon and can get pretty ugly–which can really hurt a company in trying to reach its goals.
 So what’s the right way to get the Sales and Marketing departments to work together as a team, avoiding all of this counter-productive ugliness?